WojciechMatuszewski/programming-notes/web/react/react-suspense.md

 For example, image **putting a Suspense boundary at the top of your application.
 This is an anti-pattern because the hydration of the whole app will be considered "non-urgent"**.
 If everything is no-urgent, then what is the point of using the Suspense at all?

+Of course, this is not a silver bullet.
+While wrapping some parts of the application in Suspense could help with _First Input Delay_ metric, there are some drawbacks.

+- The "non-urgent" hydration takes more time.

+- The additional functionality comes at the CPU cost.
+While the app will not be frozen (depending on how much work each component does), the overall CPU usage might be higher.

+- **Please keep in mind that the "non-urgent" updates DO NOT help with rendering expensive components**.
+The minimal unit of compute for React is a component.
+If one component takes 1 second to update, there is no way to "split" that work into chunks.

+  - Other frameworks, like Solid or Qwik are much more granular – the unit of compute is a single dom node.
+This means that they possibly could implement a more granular "non-urgent" updates.

 You [can read more about this topic here](https://3perf.com/talks/react-concurrency/#suspense).

 ### Effects and Suspense